Gallen, Marte help Diamondbacks slow down Dodgers, 7-2 – KION546

 Associated Press

-PHOENIX (AP) — Ketel Marte and Carson Kelly homered early off Clayton Kershaw, Zac Gallen pitched one-run ball for six innings and the Arizona Diamondbacks kept the Los Angeles Dodgers from reaching 100 wins by beating them 7-2.
-The victory also assured the Dodgers would remain behind first-place San Francisco in the NL West race.
-Trea Turner hit a pair of homers for the only Los Angeles runs, giving him 24 this season.
+PHOENIX (AP) — Ketel Marte and Carson Kelly homered early off Clayton Kershaw, and Zac Gallen pitched one-run ball for six innings as the last-place Arizona Diamondbacks kept the Los Angeles Dodgers from reaching 100 wins by beating them 7-2.
+The Dodgers dropped two games behind first-place San Francisco in the NL West with seven to play.
+Trea Turner hit a pair of homers for Los Angeles, giving him 24 this season.